The 5 Best Bungee Jumps in the World

-What’s life without a bit of near-death experiences, right?
-With that, I thought I’d roll out the best 5 bungees in the world including 2 I’ve had first-time experiences with.
-If you’ve never bungeed before then it’s gotta be on your bucket list so if you’re hitting up any of the countries these 5 bad boys are in, then get on some disposable underwear and take the leap.
+What’s life without a few near-death experiences, right?
+With that, I thought I’d roll out the best bungee jumps in the world including 2 I’ve had first-time experiences with.
+If you’ve never ‘bungeed’ before then it’s gotta be on your bucket list so if you’re hitting up any of the countries these 5 bad boys are in, then get on some disposable underwear and take the leap.
 Make sure your travel insurance covers bungee jumping folks.
 I use these guys, they cover me for almost everything!

-A bit of a controversial choice as this has featured quite heavily in the new recently when a girl’s bungee cord snapped!
-Also, it’s not in the top 5 highest bungees in the world but it’s gotta be the most beautiful.
+A bit of a controversial choice as this has featured quite heavily in the news recently when a girl’s bungee cord snapped!
+Also, it’s not in the top 5 highest bungees in the world.
+But it’s has to be the most beautiful.
 111M of sheer fear as you jump of Victoria Bridge, into a circular rainbow thanks to the mist caused by the falls.
-When you’RE finished you can see Victoria Falls as your backdrop, nothing short of amazing.
+When you’re finished you can see Victoria Falls as your backdrop, nothing short of amazing.
+Victoria Falls is stunning.

 PRICE: Around $110